 - Healthy eyes that are free from injury, infection, or conditions like glaucoma or keratoconus

-The best way to find out if you’re a good candidate for LASIK surgery is to come in for an eye exam and consultation, where we’ll learn about your vision goals, lifestyle, and eye health to determine whether LASIK eye surgery is right for you.
+The best way to find out if you’re a good candidate for LASIK surgery is to come in for a consultation where we’ll learn about your vision goals, profession, lifestyle, and eye health to determine whether LASIK eye surgery is right for you.
 If LASIK itself isn’t a great fit, you will likely still be eligible for life-changing vision correction from one of the many vision correction surgeries we specialize in, such as PRK, SMILE-LASIK, Visian ICL, and/or laser lens treatment.

 Curious about LASIK candidacy?
 Take our 30-Second Self-Test.

 LASIK and other Advanced Vision Correction procedures are some of the most successful surgical procedures ever introduced to human medicine.
-That being said, every surgical procedure performed on the human body (including LASIK) has unfortunately resulted in some complications in rare cases.
+That being said, every surgical procedure performed on the human body (and non-surgical medical treatments for that matter) has risks.
 Possible risks of LASIK include:

 - Under Response/Over Response: During LASIK surgery, the surgeon uses a computer-guided laser to reshape precise amounts of corneal tissue to correct vision.
 In a biological system, it is possible for some tissues to behave differently than the vast majority of others.
 If this occurs, it is possible to have a small amount of residual nearsightedness or farsightedness after the first procedure.
 In most cases, this may be enhanced via a 2nd “fine-tuning” procedure if necessary.
 In our experience, enhancement procedures are needed in less than 1% of cases.

-- Dry Eyes: Some patients have noticed dryness of the eyes after LASIK.
+- Dryness: Some patients have noticed dryness of the eyes after LASIK.
 In almost all cases, this resolves quickly with the use of artificial tears and healing time in a matter of a few weeks.
 It is rare for dryness to be a long-term side-effect or complication of modern LASIK performed on good candidates.
-In fact, recent studies show dryness after LASIK is less on average than dry eyes experienced in people who stay in their contact lenses.5
+In fact, recent studies show dryness after LASIK is actually much less than dry eyes experienced in people who stay in their contact lenses.8

 In our experience, these risks are extremely rare when patients are selected properly, modern technology is used, and those who may not be good candidates are instructed they may have different or lower risks if they remain in their glasses and contact lenses to see.